telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/angular-report-viewer/how-to-use-angular-report-viewer-with-systemjs.md

 ## Add the Angular Report Viewer Package

-> All paths and url links in the described steps must be adapted to your project setup.
+> All paths and URL links in the described steps must be adapted to your project setup.

 ###Steps: